parcheesime/movie-data/Code/README.md

 This project uses Pandas, NumPy, Matplotlib, and other libraries to wrangle, explore, analyze and communicate data.

 - 3 separate jupyter notebook files
-- 3 spearate .py files for function used in the ipynb files
+- 3 spearate .py files for functions used in the ipynb files

 ### Acknowledgments